DMW007/k3s-with-ansible-on-vagrant/README.md

 ### Build failed with _error: no objects passed to apply_

 ### Can I use Rancher UI?
 Sadly no. I already tried this without success.
 You'll find a `rancher-playbook.yml` but k3s isn't full compatible yet.
 Altough I could make the UI itself running, some features like cattle doesn't work.
 Bug tickets like [#123](https://github.com/rancher/k3s/issues/123) [#69](https://github.com/rancher/k3s/issues/69) already exists.
 The latest development seems active, so it should be only a matter of time until this changes.
 For this reason, I leave the Rancher playbooks in our repo.

+## ToDo
+This was one of my first real-world projects of Ansible and Vagrant.
+However it's useable, there are some things inside which I wouldn't do today (e.g. include child playbooks instead of using roles).
+I'm working on refactoring at least the largest issues to improve code quality.